 There are times when you require quick funds, such as a medical emergency, any major purchase, travel plans, etc. At such times, it might not be possible to arrange collateral to go for a secured loan.
 In this situation, the borrower has the option to go for unsecured personal loans.

 Unsecured Personal Loans are types of personal loans where there is no requirement of any collateral.
 Such loans depend entirely on the creditworthiness of the borrower, as well as the trust between the lender and the borrower.
 The borrower can use the loan money on anything as there are no restrictions on the use of the money.
 Moreover, the borrower needs not to provide the details of the utilization of the funds to the lender.

 Since this loan does not involve any collateral or security, the risk level is more for the lender.
-Because of this, lenders charge a relatively higher interest rate on this type of loan in comparison to secured personal loans.
+Because of this, lenders charge a relatively higher interest rate on this type of loan than on secured personal loans.

 Talking about how it works, when a borrower submits an application, the lender verifies the creditworthiness of the borrower.
 Also, the lender considers other factors, such as borrowers’ income, savings, and debt.

 Unsecured Personal Loans: Benefits and Drawbacks

 The benefits of taking unsecured personal loans are:

 - Since this loan does not involve any collateral, there is no risk to borrowers’ personal property.
 This means if the borrower is unable to pay the loan, then they will not have to part away with their asset or any other security.
 So the risk of losing the property is not there.
-And that is the biggest advantage of this type of loans.
+And that is the biggest advantage of this type of loan.

 - These loans have minimum eligibility requirements.